rainman456/MHTM-extract_gui_version/README.md

 ![MHTML Extractor Demo](demo.gif)

-*Note*: To create your own demo GIF, use a screen recording tool (e.g., OBS Studio, ScreenToGif) to capture the application workflow:
-1. Record selecting an MHTML file.
-2. Show the resource table populating with HTML, JavaScript, fonts, CSS, and images.
-3. Demonstrate selecting resources and extracting them.
-4. Save the recording as `demo.gif` in the repository root and update the path in this README.

 ## Contributing
 Contributions are welcome!
 Please submit issues or pull requests to the GitHub repository.
 Ensure code follows PEP 8 and includes tests for new features.